alain-nambi/offers_api/POSTMAN_GUIDE.md

 1. Open any request
 2. Click the "Save Responses" tab
 3. Select "Save to History" to track responses over time

-### Partner Workflow Automation

-You can automate partner workflows using Postman Tests:

-1. Open a request in the Partner folder
-2. Click the "Tests" tab
-3. Add JavaScript code to extract response data (e.g., reference numbers)
-4. Use this data in subsequent requests to create automated partner transaction flows

 This documentation should help you effectively use the Postman collection to test all aspects of the Offers API.